Do Go On - 236 - The Forrest Fenn Treasure Hunt

 Which is life-changing money for a lot of these people.

-That is life-changing money,
+That is life-changing money.

-doing anything, just do something else.
+Just do something else.

 Yeah, I agree.